 Perampanel should be taken orally once daily at bedtime.

 The physician should prescribe the most appropriate formulation and strength according to weight and dose.
-Alternate formulations of perampanel are available, including oral suspension
+Alternate formulations of perampanel are available, including oral suspension.

 Partial-Onset Seizures

 Perampanel at doses of 4 mg/day to 12 mg/day has been shown to be effective therapy in partial-onset seizures.